 PTSD is a disorder that develops in some people who have experienced a shocking, scary, or dangerous event.

 It is natural to feel afraid during and after a traumatic situation.
 Fear triggers many split-second changes in the body to help defend against danger or to avoid it.
 This“fight or flight” response is a typical reaction to protect a person from harm.
 Nearly everyone will experience a range of reactions after trauma, yet most people recover from initial symptoms naturally.
 Those who continue to experience problems may be diagnosed with PTSD.
 People with PTSD may feel stressed or frightened even when not in danger.
+Cambridge Biotherapies™ is here to help with many treatment options and information.

 Not every traumatized person develops ongoing (chronic) or even short-term (acute) PTSD.
 Not everyone with PTSD has been through a dangerous event.
 Some experiences, like the sudden, unexpected death of a loved one, can also cause PTSD.
 Symptoms usually begin early, within three months of the traumatic incident, but sometimes they begin years afterward.
 Symptoms must last more than one month and be severe enough to interfere with relationships or work to be considered PTSD.
 The course of the illness varies.
 Some people recover within six months, while others have symptoms that last much longer.
 In some people, the condition becomes chronic.